 There are 17 Legoland Discovery Centers across the globe, including the Legoland Yonkers location in Westchester.

 There are also seven Legoland Parks that offer the full amusement park experience.

 What are your favorite things to do at a Legoland park, in New York or otherwise?
 Let us know in the comments below.

 Did you know AAA offers a discount to Legolands across the country?
-To save money on tickets to Legoland New York and more, click here.
+To save money on tickets to Legoland Ridge Hill and more, click here.